-RLSH will be implementing policies and practices with the goal of the safety of our residents and the greater community.
+Residence Life and Student Housing will be implementing policies and practices with the goal of the safety of our residents and the greater community.
 These policies may evolve over the course of the semester, and the most updated version of expectations can always be found online at http://housing.unm.edu/coronavirus.html.
-RLSH will also include information in the Residence Hall Handbook, which will be electronically provided to you at move-in and will be available online at http://housing.unm.edu/current-students/expectations--conduct.html.
+RLSH will also include information in the Residence Hall Handbook, which will be electronically provided to you at move-in and will be available online at http://housing.unm.edu/current-students/expectations--conduct.html

 Housing Conduct Process

-Students who are found responsible for violating of any of the health protocols outlined above or those communicated with residents throughout the semester will be held accountable for their choices.
+Students who are found responsible for violating health protocols will be held accountable for their choices.
 RLSH will continue to follow the published Housing Conduct Procedures (available within the Residence Hall Handbook), with appropriate and necessary considerations for physical distancing and alternate mediums for meetings between staff and students to address alleged violations of policy.
 Due to the risk posed to the greater community by health protocol violations, students found responsible could very likely face removal from campus housing, even on the first offense.